rushilshah11/ai201-project1-unofficial-guide-starter/README.md

 **Root cause (tied to a specific pipeline stage):**

-The failure originates at the **document ingestion stage**, not retrieval or generation.
+The problem is that the right documents were never added in the first place — it's not a retrieval or generation issue.
 The most relevant document, `reddit_guide_to_core_curriculum.txt`, explicitly states in its opening line: _"I have taken the majority of CS core classes besides CSCI 102–104."_ That means no chunk in the entire corpus discusses 103 or 104 as a course experience.
 At retrieval time, `all-MiniLM-L6-v2` encodes the query into an embedding that searches for semantic similarity to "CSCI 103 vs 104 skip decision" — but no chunk in ChromaDB carries that meaning.
 The top-5 results would have come back with high cosine distance (low similarity), and whatever was retrieved contained nothing about the topic, so the model correctly reported insufficient information rather than hallucinating.

 The ingestion stage simply never captured a source that addresses introductory course sequencing at USC.